opendicom/pipedicom/3.Ejecutables/converters/DCKV/DCKV.md

 - Native
 - Fragment#00000001 (fragment number - there may be many fragments in a frame, applies to source blob mode only)
 - Frame#00000001 (frame number applies to any mode)
+- FrameBFHI#00000001 (frame number applies to any mode.
+Refers to a j2k 4 quality levels)
 - pdf (kind of encapsulated document)
 - xml (kind of encapsulated document - DICOM call it encapsulated CDA)
 - stl (kind of encapsulated document)